Who is a deacon?

 “In accord with Canon Law, the United States Conference of Catholic Bishops establishes the minimum age for ordination to the permanent diaconate at thirty-five for all candidates, married or celibate.
 The establishment of a maximum age for ordination is at the discretion of the diocesan bishop, keeping in mind the particular needs and expectations of the diocese regarding diaconal ministry and life” (ND 87).

-Since the minimum age for ordination to the permanent diaconate is 35, a candidate for our six-year program must be at least 29 years of age when they formally begin their formation.
+Since the minimum age for ordination to the permanent diaconate is 35, applicants for our six-year program must be at least 29 years of age when they formally begin their formation.

 Pursuant to ND 87 and the Code of Canon Law, United States dioceses have adopted various maximum ages for their deacon candidates.
-The Archdiocese of Kansas City in Kansas will assess older applicants on a case-by-case basis, taking into account the following factors pertaining to age:
+The Archdiocese of Kansas City in Kansas requires that all applicants for the permanent diaconate be 60 years or younger when formation begins.
+For example, those seeking admission to the cohort beginning in September 2022 must be born no earlier than October 1, 1961.

 Does the Archdiocese accept divorced men into the diaconate program?